RedHatOfficial/ocp4-vsphere-upi-automation/README.md

 6. Update the inventory file: **staging** under the `webservers.hosts` entry, use one of two options below :
    1. **localhost** : if the `ansible-playbook` is being run on the same host  as the webserver that would eventually host bootstrap.ign file
    2. the IP address or FQDN of the machine that would run the webserver.
 7. Furnish any proxy details with the section like below.
-If `proxy.enabled` is set to `False` anything related to the proxy wouldn't be picked up.
+   * If `proxy.enabled` is set to `False` anything defined under proxy and the proxy setup is ignored
+   * The `cert_content` shown below is only for illustration to show the format
+   * When there is no certificate, leave the variable `cert_content` value empty or remove it entirely
    ```
    proxy:
       enabled: true